In-Ear Monitors Need To Be Aimed at the Eardrum… True or False?

-I went to the vet for my regular check-up... actually it was for my two new kittens, Broccoli and Feather, and not me.
-I still get the cats mixed up; they are both 4 months old, are long-haired female tabbies from the same litter, and to my untrained eye, look identical.
+I went to the vet for my regular check-up… actually it was for my two new kittens, Broccoli and Feather, and not me.
+I still get the cats mixed up; they are both 4-months old, are long haired female tabbies from the same litter, and to my untrained eye, look identical.
 While sitting in the vet’s office, and while trying not to watch as the vet gave the last of a series of rabies shots, I noticed a great poster on the wall of the peripheral hearing anatomy of the cat.
-Like ours, it starts from the outer ear meatus and runs medially towards the middle ear (complete with the three ossicles), but unlike ours, the ear canal dips precipitously downwards and then proceeds on.
+Like ours, it started from the outer ear meatus and went medially towards the middle ear (complete with the three ossicles), but unlike ours, the ear canal dipped precipitously downwards and then proceeded on.

-We know from a loudspeaker orientation in a room that low frequency sounds emanate from the loudspeaker in any direction and, to say the least, are non-directional.
-This is why the bass woofer loudspeaker can be placed anywhere in a room—under a couch, facing the wall, or facing upwards.
+We know from a loudspeaker orientation in a room that low frequency sounds emanate from the loudspeaker in any direction and to say the least, are non-directional.
+This is why the bass woofer loudspeaker can be placed anywhere in a room; under a couch, facing the wall, or facing upwards.
 This is also why we call a home stereo system with 6 loudspeakers (5 normal ones and a large sub-woofer) a 5.1 system rather than a 6.0 system.
-There are 6 loudspeakers, but the sub-woofer low frequency loudspeaker is non-directional and to say that sound comes from 6 directions (from 6 loudspeakers) would be false.
-The honest audio engineering field (they must be cat lovers) correctly identified this system as a 5 direction with one other sub-woofer, or a “5.1 system” and not a 6.0 system, even though everyone knows that 6.0 is better than 5.1.
+There are 6 loudspeakers but the sub-woofer low frequency loudspeaker is non-directional and to say that sound comes from 6 directions (from 6 loudspeakers) would be false.
+The honest audio engineering field (they must be cat lovers) correctly identified this system as a 5 direction, and one other sub-woofer, or 5.1 system and not a 6.0 system, even though everyone knows that 6.0 is better than 5.1.

-We do know that higher frequency sounds are progressively more directional as the frequency increases.
-For higher frequency sounds (eg, from a tweeter loudspeaker), sounds tend to emanate almost like a laser beam.
+For higher frequency sounds, we do know that they are progressively more directional as the frequency increases.
+For higher frequency sounds (from a tweeter loudspeaker) sounds tend to emanate almost like a laser beam.
 Move slightly to the right or to the left of the main axis, and the high frequency sound has a lower sound level.
-Indeed at least one manufacturer (www.Hypersound.com) has used this fact to allow one person among several in a room to be able to listen to a TV without anything more than their ears.
-This is also why trumpet players in an orchestra should be placed on risers—the high frequency (and higher sound level) components of their trumpet will go over the heads of those other musicians and thereby reduce their potential music exposure.
+Indeed at least one manufacturer has (www.Hypersound.com) has used this fact to allow one person among several in a room to be able to listen to a TV without anything more than their ears.
+This is also why trumpet players in an orchestra should be placed on risers – the high frequency (and higher sound level) components of their trumpet will go over the heads of those other musicians downwind and thereby reduce their potential music exposure.
 (Brass players also like to be on risers so that everyone can see them!)

-Although it is true that higher frequency sounds are quite directional from loudspeakers in a room, this does not follow for an occluded small volume space such as the ear canal.
-Just open any introductory textbook on acoustics and the reasons are there in black and white print.
-(The acoustics of small occluded spaces is too complex to go into here.)
+It is true that higher frequency sounds are quite directional from loudspeakers in a room, this does not follow for an occluded small volume space such as the ear canal.
+Just open any introductory textbook on acoustics and the reasons are all there in black and white print.
+The acoustics of small occluded spaces is too complex to go in to here.